-The new open-air beer garden on the Greenway is the perfect spot to chill with your pets and friends on a summer night.
-The Wednesday-Sunday Garden offers eight rotating beers and three wines on tap.
+The open-air beer garden on the Greenway is the perfect spot to chill with your pets and friends on a summer night.
+The Wednesday-Sunday Garden offers rotating beers, and Westport Rivers wines on tap.

 Across from Rowes Wharf, 617-453-8745, trilliumbrewing.com.

 Turtle Swamp Brewing

-While this new brewery builds out a full-fledged tasting room, it offers a welcoming seating area outside a funky refurbished garage.
+While this new brewery continues to put the finishing touches on its indoor tasting room, it offers a welcoming seating area and food truck site outside a funky refurbished garage.
 Stay for a while and enjoy the laid-back vibes (and many puppy patrons) over some Jamaica Plain-brewed beer.

 3377 Washington St., Jamaica Plain, Boston, 617-522-0030, turtleswampbrewing.com.